jeangit/luatoile/README.md

 ### deps needed

 1. Obviously, `lua`.
 Tested with 5.3 and 5.2 flavors, not with `luajit` (but should work).
 1. `luasocket`.
 You can install it with `luarocks` package manager, or directly from your distribution (or from the sources).
+Package for Archlinux: `lua-socket`.
+1. `LFS`.
+It's LuaFileSystem, used by the file manager.
+Install it the same way you did for `luasocket`.
+Package for Archlinux: `lua-filesystem`.

 It is planned to provide an all-in-one distribution for packaging projects, but for the moment, you have to install yourself tho deps.